datacarpentry/semester-biology/exercises/Functions-nested-functions-R.md

 up and write a function that converts kilograms into pounds.
-Use that function along with your dinosaur mass function to estimate the weight, in pounds, of a 12 m long Stegosaurus (*12 m is about as big as they come and we want grandma's story to to be as wild as possible*).
+Use that function along with your dinosaur mass function to estimate the weight, in pounds, of a 12 m long Stegosaurus (*12 m is about as big as they come and we want grandma's story to be as wild as possible*).
 In *Stegosauria*, `a` has been estimated as `10.95` and `b` has been estimated as `2.64` ([Seebacher 2001](http://www.jstor.org/stable/4524171)).